 - Trust in data – Issues around spoofing and morphing and live/self-enrolment for travel and identity documents

 - Interoperability – Standards and collaboration for a seamless travel experience

 Ann-Charlotte Nygard, Head of Unit, Technical Assistance and Capacity Building, European Union Agency for Fundamental Rights (FRA), Austria

-Fares Rahmun, IT-Project Manager, EU VIS and Smart Borders, Federal Office of Administration, Germany
+Fares Rahmun, Smart Borders & Interoperability, Federal Office of Administration (BVA Bundesverwaltungsamt), Germany

 Rein Suld, Program Manager, IT Development Center, Ministry of Interior, Estonia